-A couple seeking to plan for the future entrusted Rohn & Associates with the task of creating memorial art for their family mausoleum in Wheeling, West Virginia.
-Upon hearing their heartfelt wishes, Liturgical Designer Rolf Rohn collaborated with his team of artists to craft initial sketches for two life-size angels, each bearing a likeness intended to grace the apex of the structure.
+A faith-filled couple seeking to prepare for the future entrusted Rohn & Associates with the creation of sacred memorial art for their family mausoleum in Wheeling, West Virginia.
+After listening to their heartfelt vision, Liturgical Designer Rolf Rohn collaborated with his team of artists to develop original sketches for two life-size marble angels, designed to rest atop the mausoleum as heavenly guardians.

 Comments